 32 Abingdon Dr

-Over on Côte-des-Neiges Rd you will find this elegant box.
+Over on Côte-des-Neiges Rd you will find this elegant box with the 10 Rights of Readers noted on one side.

 69 Côte-des-Neiges Rd

-Next box is on Ainsley Drive with a very clever log base.
+Next box is on Ainsley Drive with a very clever log base and colourful siding.

-This bright red box can be found on Marygrove Circle.
+This red box can be found on Marygrove Circle.

-Just around the corner on Terrebonne Drive there is this colourful unit with a curved concrete bench to sit on while you peruse your selection.
+Just around the corner on Terrebonne Drive there is this colourful unit.

-Over to Caldwell Ave to visit this generous book exchange that unfortunately has lost its doors.
+Over to Caldwell Ave to visit this generous book exchange.

 This playful box is located a bit further north at the corner of McBride and Woodward.